Autumn Migration at Spurn Point Nature Reserve

 Reed Bunting on hedgeFemale Reed Bunting

-We returned to the Discovery Centre and then checked out the sunflower field to find the seeds being devoured by goldfinches, greenfinches, and tree sparrows.
+We returned to the Discovery Centre and then checked out the sunflower field, where goldfinches, greenfinches, and tree sparrows were devouring the seeds.

 At one point, I heard a rustling beside me and glimpsed a Whitethroat in the reeds.